CPACS : The first 25 years

 As the Centre celebrates its 20th anniversary, we take a look at its remarkable journey – from humble beginnings in the ‘Dungeon’ of the Mills Building to the impressive ‘Posters for Peace Gallery’ and offices in the Mackie Building, from a vision and a ‘passion for peace’ to its current program of innovative research, teaching and advocacy for ‘peace with justice’ in local communities and abroad.

-According to Emeritus Professor Stuart Rees, the birth and early development of CPACS were beset by tension and controversy over issues of ideals, politics and priorities.
-The Centre as it stands today began as a project undertaken by a group of social work students and their university tutor to address a major social issue.
+According to Emeritus Professor Stuart Rees, the founding Director of the Centre for Peace and Conflict Studies (CPACS), the birth and early development of CPACS were beset by tension and controversy over issues of ideals, politics and priorities.
+The Centre began as a project undertaken by a group of social work students and their university tutor to address a major social issue.
 The group’s interest in peace studies led them to definitions of peace and the distinctions between negative and positive peace, which influenced their desire to explore relationships of equality.

 After its establishment, internal conflict over the Centre’s purpose and priority arose.
 While some members were determined to jump in and engage in activities immediately, other members were concerned with principles of community work – attention to indigenous resources and careful consultation about objectives, resources and time limits – and did not wish to be hurried.
-Ultimately however, CPACS’ basic objective was, and is: ‘To promote the understanding and achievement of peace with justice’.
+Ultimately however, the basic objective was determined and remains: ‘To promote the understanding and achievement of peace with justice’.

-Despite its early struggles, CPACS thrived and, over the years, has experienced considerable change and numerous achievements.
-The Centre’s growth and evolution is evident in two distinct, yet equally important ways: the scope of its activities and changes to its organisational structure which reflect its role in the community and its significance as an academic centre within the University.
+Despite its early struggles, CPACS thrived and, over the years, has produced numerous achievements and experienced considerable change including a transition in 2016 to become the Department of Peace and Conflict Studies (DPACS).
+The Centre’s growth and evolution to become a Department is evident in two distinct, yet equally important ways: the scope of its activities and changes to its organisational structure which reflect its role in the community and its significance as an academic centre within the University.

 CPACS in the Community